rafaeldtx/logical-challenges/ruby/README.md

 $ ruby receptionist.rb
 ```

 Nice!
-You're running the program.
+You're running the code.

 For now, put your date of birth and you'll see which room you will be directed to.